 I’m still on my chocolate high from visiting HERSHEY’S headquarters and working in the HERSHEY’S test kitchens.
 And I’m still eating chocolate and making chocolate and… Well, actually, as you read this, I’ll be in the hospital having a kid.
 But before I came to the hospital I was eating and making chocolate.
-And through the magic of pre-posting, you get to read this after-the-fact.
+And through the magic of pre-posting, you get to read this after-the-fact and learn how to make chocolate and toffee bit fudge for Christmas.

 One of my go-to, never fail recipes is an easy, chocolate fudge.
 It’s a standard I’ll make for parties, because it takes minutes and tastes delicious.
 Since I had a bag of HERSHEY’S HEATH Bits O’ Brickle Toffee Bits, I thought I’d try and mix in some of those.
 The results: Yum.